Beloved1310/blogpostbApi/README.md

 # Built-With

+The application programming interface is built with:

+- Javascript programming language,
+- it's framework ( Node.js )
+- Node package manager
-The application programming interface is built with Javascript programming language, it's framework ( Node.js )and Mongo database to store information into the database:
+- Mongo database to store information into the database.

 - Environment Variable Names
   - MONGODBURI : to connect to Mongodb atlas to store data